rodge2016/tp_test/README.md

-thit is new branch frist modified
+thit is new branch second   modified